HomeSpan/HomeSpan/docs/README.md

 * 100% HAP-R2 compliance
 * 38 integrated HomeKit Services
 * Operates in either Accessory or Bridge mode
+* Supports pairing with Setup Codes or QR Codes

 ### For the HomeSpan Developer